Washington State University

 Aquaculture and Fisheries | Environmental Law | Natural Resources Management and Policy | Terrestrial and Aquatic Ecology

 Jones, Kristin, "Examining Trends in Taste Preferences, Market Demand, and Annual Catch in an Indigenous Marine Turtle Fishery in Southwest Madagascar" (2011).
 Independent Study Project (ISP) Collection.
-Paper 999.
+999.